 Four of us brought dolls or action men.
 Three of us brought balls to kick.
 Six of us brought toys with wheels.
 Two of us brought soft animals etc

-- Record statements on a chart, for example,"Four of us like dolls the best."
+- Record statements on the board or a chart, for example, "Four of us like dolls the best."

-- Let’s think about some other favourites questions we can ask the class this week.
+Let’s think about some other favourites that we can investigative with the class this week.

-Possible favourite questions include: food, colour, drink, number, animal.
+Possible favourites include: food, colour, drink, number, animal.

-- Ask the students to draw an answer for each of the question.
+- Ask the students to draw an answer for each of the survey questions onto the prepared pieces of paper (A4 cut into 8 pieces).
 If they are able ask them to write their answer beside the picture.
 Circulate and help those who are unable to write their answers beside the picture.

 - Put the named pictures (answers) in the appropriate envelope.

-In preparation for these 3 days, make a set of picture sheets for each pair by photocopying the answers (8 per sheet of A4).
+In preparation for the next three days, make a set of picture sheets for each pair by photocopying the answers (8 per sheet of A4).
 It is worth taking the time to make copies as it gives everyone the opportunity to sort and display the data.

-- Each day select one of the envelopes of favourites.
+- Each day select one of the investigative questions to explore.
+Take the envelope that contains the student responses to the associated survey question.
 Spread the pictures out on the mat for the students to look at.

 - Can you see your drawing?